 Feeling like your days mean something is important when living like this, otherwise time blends together.
 I rely a lot on my art, writing, and world building to feel productive because it's effort in a tangible form.
 I set projects for myself and join group art projects and events sometimes.
 It takes a lot of self motivation, but it's worth it.
 It's also important to feel social since chronic illness is phyically isolating.
 I'm very active on Discord where I spend majority of my time creating, RPing, and chilling in servers with my friends.
 I'm also in chronic illness servers that I'm not as active in, but I feel it's important for me to have the option to surround myself with people like me.
 Sometimes knowing you aren't the only person who has a rib that pokes out sometimes is enough to make it through it.
 I also rely on social media for... being social, but I've found having tight-knit friend groups is much better.
 Company and reassurance from my closest friends keeps me going most days.

-I'm currently working with a rheumatologist and a gastroenterologist... no primary right now because of COVID-19.
-My rheumatologist has me on a routine of two histamine blockers, a few anti-virals, a thyroid hormone replacement, and several vitamin supplements.
+I'm currently working with a rheumatologist... no primary right now because of COVID-19.
+My rheumatologist has me on a routine of two histamine blockers, a thyroid hormone replacement, several vitamin supplements, and a new JAK inhibitor.
 I won't say exactly what they are publicly because that feels irresponsible, but if anyone wants specifics to compare notes just get in touch with me.
-I've personally found the anti-virals to be unhelpful while the H1 and H2 blockers have given me the ability to eat more foods that I'm allergic to, and the thyroid replacement has given me some energy and stability.
+The histamine blockers have allowed me to eat things I wasn't able to due to severe allergies.
+The thyroid replacement has given me more energy and stability.
+The JAK inhibitor is really finicky, but when it does work it reduces my arthritis pain significantly.
+My rheumy also has me on two antivirals before prescribing me the JAK inhibitor, but they caused a lot of harm to my digestive system.

 cw // drugs - I manage pain and anxiety primarily with marijuana, which is legal where I live with a doctor recommendation.
 All of my doctors prefer this method for me since my digestive system is very weak and wouldn't hold up to traditional pain killers for very long.
 What's worked out best for me so far are high concentration vapes; lower concentrations are usually cut with coconut oil which I'm allergic to.
 I use the OG Kush strain during the day for anxiety and pain management.
 From what I've seen in disability groups, hybrid strains like this are staples for daily management.
 I also use Grandaddy Purple at night before I go to bed.
 I couldn't tell you the dosage because of the nature of vapes, but I tend to aim low.
 I personally want to be able to feel some pain, but take the edge off of it.
 If I feel nothing, there's a chance I'll over-extend a joint and dislocate something, then I'll be in severe pain when the high wears off.
 I also use topical and tea infused CBD for milder management.
 I'll update this as I try new things but... weed expensive.